stewest/j5-arduino-react/README.md

 If the upload was successful, the board is now prepared and you can close the Arduino IDE.

     - Git clone https://github.com/stewest/j5-arduino-react.git and cd j5-arduino-react
+    - You'll need node version 12 or more (with yarn installed or npm).

 Then each from their own separate terminal: